 - A review of the relationship between copyright and contract law for the UK Strategic Advisory Board for Intellectual Property Policy (2010, with E. Derclaye, F. Favale and R. Watt):

 Martin also leads a long-term project on artists’ labour markets and earnings funded by the Arts Council, ALCS and DACS (http://www.cippm.org.uk/alcs_study.html; http://www.cippm.org.uk/publications/dacs-report.html).

 With Prof. Lionel Bently, Martin is the general editor of the AHRC funded digital archive Primary Sources on Copyright (1450-1900) at the Centre for Intellectual Property & Information Law, Cambridge University (www.copyrighthistory.org).
 An edited collection Privilege and Property: Essays on the History of Copyright (2010: with L. Bently and R. Deazley) has appeared with Cambridge Open Book Publishers, using a new publishing model based on free access, digital sales and print on demand (http://www.openbookpublishers.com/product.php/26).

-In 2012 Martin was working on four independent reports for the UK Intellectual Property Office and the UK Cabinet Office–
+Recently, Martin has worked on five independent reports for the UK Intellectual Property Office and the UK Cabinet Office–

 - S. Weston, M. Kretschmer (2012), ‘Open Standards in Government IT: A review of the evidence’;